Two Can Travel

 • Use WhatsApp or email to confirm details and to stay in touch

-• Send pet photos/updates during the sit as often as the homeowner wants
+• Send pet photos/updates during the sit as often as the pet parent wants

 Being communicative builds trust and often leads to repeat sits and glowing reviews.